Jim Salfi: Career

 By 1971 Salfi was able to pull the Quakers out of the ECAC cellar, getting the team to make its first appearance in a conference tournament.
-The following season was even better with Pennsylvania finishing 4th in the conference and earning a home playoff game that they unfortunately lost.
+The following season was even better with Pennsylvania finishing 4th in the conference and earning a home playoff game that they lost.
 With the program on the upswing it came as a shock to some when Salfi left the university in 1972 to take the coaching position at Rensselaer but Salfi had noticed a significant lack of interest with his team by the school's administration.
 With RPI Salfi took over a program that had recently climbed out of a 4-year slump but had yet to reclaim its former glory.
 The Engineers finished in 8th place each of Salfi's two first seasons and came out with a shocking upset of #1 New Hampshire in 1974, its first postseason win in a decade.
-After two middling seasons Rensselaer returned to the conference tournament in 1977 but couldn't get out of the first round.
+After two middling seasons Rensselaer returned to the conference tournament in 1977 but could not get out of the first round.
 Even after managing to get a home game the following year the Engineers were still unable to escape the quarterfinals.
 In 1978–79 RPI had a disastrous season, finishing 13th in the conference and Salfi was out as coach soon thereafter.

 Salfi remained outside hockey for much of the next twenty years but in 1999 he founded the Capital District Selects, a junior team in upstate New York and ran the team as owner and general manager for over a dozen years.
 In that time he also served as head coach on three separate occasions.
-Towards the end of his tenure with the team the program could barely win a game, finishing their final season in Troy, New York 1-39-5.
+Towards the end of his tenure with the team the program could barely win a game, finishing their final season in Troy, New York, 1–39–5.
 Afterwards Salfi sold his interest in the team and retired as an executive.